“The music is on his side.”

 Moving in from Chicago, newcomer Ren McCormack (Kevin Bacon) is in shock when he discovers the small Midwestern town he now calls home has made dancing and rock music illegal.
 As he struggles to fit in, Ren faces an uphill battle to change things.
 With the help of his new friend, Willard Hewitt (Christopher Penn), and defiant teen Ariel Moore (Lori Singer), he might loosen up this conservative town.
 But Ariel’s influential father, Reverend Shaw Moore (John Lithgow), stands in the way.

-The Script to Screen series is proud to present the 30th Anniversary screening of Footloose (1984), followed by a Q&A with Writer/Songwriter Dean Pitchford.
-The event will be moderated by Pollock Theater Director Matt Ryan.
+The Script to Screen series was proud to present the 30th Anniversary screening of Footloose (1984), followed by a Q&A with Writer/Songwriter Dean Pitchford.
+The event was moderated by Pollock Theater Director Matt Ryan.

 Writer/Songwriter Dean Pitchford

 Dean Pitchford’s songs, films and musicals have played on radios, screens and stages the world over and have become part of the popular cultural landscape.
 His creations have earned him an Academy Award and a Golden Globe, as well as nominations for three additional Oscars®, two more Golden Globes, eight Grammys and two Tonys.
 He was named BMI Songwriter of the Year in 1984 and won BMI’s Country Song of the Year in 1986, for Dolly Parton’s “Don’t Call It Love.”
 His records, to date, have sold over seventy million copies.

 Paramount Pictures’ remake of the motion picture Footloose – based on Dean’s original screenplay and featuring six of his songs – was released in October, 2011, at which time Blake Shelton had a hit with his re-make of the title song.